Where are you located?

 SOS has 7 centrally located dormitories on campus; each of them sleeps between 50-66 people.
 6 dorms have bunk beds, 1 has single beds.
 All of the dormitories are climate-controlled.
 They have a fully contained restroom inside which includes separate private shower stalls.

-My child has special needs, can s/he still participate?
+My child has special needs, can they still participate?

 SOS accommodates students of all abilities.
 Depending on the student's capabilities, classes may be modified.
 Any concerns you may have should be addressed with your child's teacher who will then notify SOS.
 Having that information in advance will help us provide a successful experience for your child while at SOS.

 What if my child becomes homesick?

 Although we can't guarantee this won't happen, we can assure you that your child will be kept busy while actively participating in activities during his or her entire stay.
 If homesickness does surface, we rely on your child's teacher and chaperone to help comfort them.

 How do you handle medical emergencies?

 All SOS staff are trained in First Aid and CPR, some carry higher certifications including LVN, Wilderness First Responder and EMT.
 They all carry first aid kits.
 911 will be called for all medical emergencies.
 We have AEDs and Epi-Pens on-site and a stocked Heath Lodge with basic first aid supplies.
 Sonora offers both a 24-hour ER and a Prompt Care for daytime emergencies.
 If your child should need medical attention, all efforts will be made to contact parents/guardians before care or transport.

 What do you do to assure the safety of my child?